microbiome/OMA/10_manipulation.md

 ## [1] 435
 ```

-We can see that there are bacteria that are not present in these samples that we chose.
+We can see that there are bacteria that are not present in these samples we chose.
 We can remove those bacteria from the data.